UnifiedPush/specifications/specifications/android.md

 * All extras typed String MUST be UTF-8 encoded.
 * All required extras MUST be non-null.

-## Distributor Application
+## Push Distributor

 ### Registration Broadcast Receiver

-The distributor application MUST expose the registration broadcast receiver, allowing end user applications to register for push related messages.
+The push distributor MUST expose the registration broadcast receiver, allowing end user applications to register for push related messages.

 ### Common manifest